Lalla Rookh (1839 ship)

+Lalla Rookh was a barque of 372 (or 500?) tons built by Edward Allen in St Helier, Jersey, in "1939", corrected to 1839.
+Her dimensions were 99.9 × 24.0 × 16.8 ft.

 She is advertised as follows, in the South Australian Record And Australasian Chronicle of 18 March 1840: "A regular trader.
 To be dispatched in March [1840] for South Australia, the splendid new ship Lalla Rookh.
 500 tons burthen.
 Lying in the London Docks.
 Henry Kanney (sic), Commander".

 She took passengers to the colony of South Australia from London (25 or 26 April 1840 (Note: One source suggests a departure date of 15 April.)) to Port Adelaide (10 August 1840), under Captain Henry Kenney.
 It carried 11 cabin passengers, 15 in intermediate class, and 93 steerage passengers.
 Burinessman William Paxton and William Littlejohn O'Halloran (former army officer, later public servant and brother of the first police commissioner, Major T.S.
 O'Halloran arrived on this ship.

 She departed Port Adelaide on 18 September 1840 for Encounter Bay, to refuel for the return journey to London, planned for December.
 The ship left for London on 23 January 1841 with two passengers, and "a full cargo of colonial produce, consisting of 320 casks of oil, 326 bundles of whalebone, and 400 bales of wool", under Captain Kenney.

 On 9 July 1844 she arrived in London from Calcutta under Captain Kenney.

 On 7 September 1844 she left London under Kenney for Algoa Bay, in the Eastern Cape of the British Cape Colony, leaving Deal, Kent on 9 September.
 On 9 March 1845 she arrived in Table Bay.
 In December 1845 she arrived back in London, via Deal, from Calcutta.

 On 10 April 1846 she came down the Thames River to Deal under Captain Martin, leaving Deal for Hobart on 14 April 1846 under Captain Kenney.

 On 2 July 1847 she was seen en route from Hartlepool to Aden, under Captain Hains (sic); alternatively reported destination Athens seen off the Isle of Wight on 5 July 1847, under Haines.